C0missar/GitHubTools/README.md

 ## Some bash scripts to manage local Git repos

-Put these files in your ~/bin/ directory, and add ~/bin to your path if it isn't already;\n i.e. in *~/.bashrc*, add the line *export PATH="$PATH:~/bin"*
+Put these files in your ~/bin/ directory, and add ~/bin to your path if it isn't already;

+i.e. in *~/.bashrc*, add the line *export PATH="$PATH:~/bin"*

 They will automatically move to the local repo to do their work, and will move back to whence they came when finished.